Norton Anthology of Literature by Women

 The Norton Anthology of Literature by Women: The Traditions in English, published by W. W. Norton & Company, is one of the Norton Anthology series for use in English literary studies.
 It is edited by Sandra Gilbert and Susan Gubar.
 This volume is dedicated to exploring the history of English-speaking women's involvement in the literary world, the traditions of which women writers have been a part, and the experiences women share, with the second and third edition giving more emphasis to how those experiences are shaped by differing cultural, racial, religious, socioeconomical, and sexual backgrounds.
-Norton released the third edition of the Norton Anthology of Literature by Women in February 2007, expanding the new edition into a two-volume set along with a companion reader.
+The first edition was published in 1985.
+Norton released the third edition in February 2007, expanding the new edition into a two-volume set along with a companion reader.
 Additional material added sixty-one additional authors to the anthology, bringing the total to 219.
 The additional material expanded on the interest in current women's literature scholarship in the effects of diverse backgrounds on women's experiences.